eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 - The *survivor* space of the *nursery* area is reported as 'full' to reflect that no available memory is available to allocate to the mutator threads.
 The entire *survivor* space is reserved for GC operations during the GC increment.
 - The *tenure* area has 414.96MB (414960320) of free memory available.

-The next element, `<allocation-stats>`, shows a snapshot that was taken before the cycle started of the allocation status of the mutator threads.
+The next element `<allocation-stats>` shows a snapshot, which was taken before the cycle started, of the allocation status of the mutator threads.
 In this example, the thread that used the most memory was `LargeThreadPool-thread-79`.

 ```xml
 <allocation-stats totalBytes="235362176" >